Skip to main content

 nangohq/nango:managed-{managed-release-version}-{application-version}-{commit-sha}

-• managed-release-version: Semantic versioning for the image lifecycle (major = breaking, minor/patch = features/fixes)
+• managed-release-version: Semantic version for the managed image lifecycle (major = breaking, minor/patch = features/fixes)

 • application-version: Semantic version of the Nango application baked into the image